umbane/carbon-project/open-meter/README.md

 ### Circuit Diagram

-The circuit diagram for the metering device is provided below.
-This diagram includes all the necessary components and their connections.
+The basic circuit diagram for the metering device is provided below.
+A PCB design with all the necessary components and their connections is still pending.

 <div hidden>
 ```